theFakeFrog/butterOS/README.md

 # butterOS
-this is a operating system coded in rust that is 100% open source.
+this is an operating system coded in rust that is 100% open source.